 or knotted fringe on both ends and may or may not have a cotton kilim.

-The Heriz rug is a single-wefted rug.
+The Heriz rug is usually a double-wefted rug.
 It is woven with a thick cotton warp and weft, often with 2 shoots of light blue wefts.
-The back of single-wefted rugs features every other warp exposed across the width of the rug giving a distinctive pattern of easily defined lines across the rug.

 Though as with all oriental rugs, there are some exceptions, Heriz oriental rugs usually come in sizes of 6’x9’ and larger.

 One of the distinctive features of the antique Heriz design was the outlining of the motifs, sometimes with double and triple lines.
 With this technique, the design of the rug is separated from the field by lines in different colors.
 This gives the design and the colors extraordinary strength and depth.